rails/rails/guides/source/configuring.md

 This makes test cases behave closer to an actual request or job.
 Several features that are normally disabled in test, such as Active Record query cache and asynchronous queries will then be enabled.

+#### `config.active_support.disable_to_s_conversion`

+Disables the override of the `#to_s` methods in some Ruby core classes.
+This config is for applications that want to take advantage early of a [Ruby 3.1 optimization](https://github.com/ruby/ruby/commit/b08dacfea39ad8da3f1fd7fdd0e4538cc892ec44).
+This configuration needs to be set in `config/application.rb` inside the application class, otherwise it will not take effect.

 #### `ActiveSupport::Logger.silencer`